 The cost to lease the asset is almost as great as the cost to buy it on an installment plan.

-Please consult FASB 13 (as updated and interpreted) for specific guidance regarding lease classification.
+Please consult ASC 842, Leases, (see page 14) for specific guidance regarding lease classification.

 The book value of a capital asset acquired by a capital lease is the lower of:

 The fair value of the leased asset.